 Everything is on their terms, duh!

 Your cat dictates their preferences, and we simply must follow suit.
 Obviously, our cats do not have the ability to speak to us in a language that we can understand.
 So when your cat bites you when you pet them, this is their way of saying that they’ve tired of what you’re doing.
 Your cat is easily stimulated, as their sense of touch is much more heightened than our own.
 If you’ve ever noticed that your cat bites you when you pet the base of their tail, this is because the nerve endings there are especially sensitive.
 Has your cat ever bitten you when you’ve petted their belly?
 Well, that’s because cats do not like you to do that!
-Pretty much all cats can agree, do not pet my belly… that is, unless, you want your cat to bite you when you pet them!
+Pretty much all cats can agree: do not pet my belly… that is, unless you want your cat to bite you when you pet them!

 Love bites, literally

-While we would not bite our significant others to show them that we love them, we must remember cats are not humans.
+While we would not bite our significant others to show them we love them, we must remember cats are not humans.
 Your cat might ever-so-gently love bite you–without piercing through the skin–to show you that they care.

 According to veterinary behaviorist Dr. Kelly Ballantyne: “Biting owners during petting is one of the most common behavioral problems of cats.”

-Ever heard of pet-induced aggression in cats?
+Have you ever heard of pet-induced aggression in cats?

 CatHealth.com shares the warning signs of pet-induced aggression that you should be aware of:

-• suddenly tense body
+- suddenly tense body

-• dilated pupils
+- dilated pupils

-• flattened ears
+- flattened ears

-• rippling back
+- rippling back

-• twitching tail
+- twitching tail

 For a cat owner, sometimes the hardest part of understanding and dealing with pet-induced aggression is learning your cat’s limits when it comes to physical contact.
 Respect your cat, even if it means you don’t get to pet them as often as you would like.
-Learning how to interpret your cat’s body language can save you lots of cuts and bites, and make them much happier in the long run.
+Learning how to interpret your cat’s body language can save you lots of cuts and bites and make them much happier in the long run.

-Ouch, Cat Bites Hard!
+Ouch, the Cat Bites Hard!

-Play aggression is the most common type of aggressive behavior that cats directly toward their owners.
-Just as we mentioned above in reference to petting being strictly on their terms, a cat who was removed from its littermates early in life is at a disadvantage with no one to teach them limits with those sharp little teeth.
-Pepper was abandoned at an early age and discovered in a field as a tiny kitten before being taken in by the Houston SPCA.
-Because of this, establishing limits has been a bit trying when it comes to his biting.
-Play behavior is essential to a cat’s development, and without it, kittens grow into cats who do not know their limits.
+Play aggression is the most common type of aggressive behavior that cats direct toward their owners.
+Just as we mentioned above about petting being strictly on their terms, a cat who was removed from its littermates early in life is at a disadvantage with no one to teach them limits with those sharp little teeth.
+Pepper was abandoned at an early age and discovered as a tiny kitten in a field before being taken in by the Houston SPCA.
+Because of this, establishing limits has been a bit trying regarding his biting.
+Play behavior is essential to a cat’s development; without it, kittens grow into cats who do not know their limits.

 But that is not the only factor that comes into play, literally speaking, in terms of play aggression.
-For a cat that spends several hours unattended to with no stimulation, play aggression can come as a direct result of boredom.
+For a cat that spends several hours unattended with no stimulation, play aggression can come as a direct result of boredom.
 Suddenly, your cat is chasing, pouncing, stalking, and attacking you.
 Guess that’s what you get for being gone all day long and leaving me all alone, human!

 Cat biting?
 There might be an underlying health reason for it…